Webinar: Why Great Training Gets Ignored – June 24, 2026Why Training Gets Ignored

 Freelancers work well for small organizations whose projects fit comfortably into one person's wheelhouse.
 You get flexibility and a direct relationship in exchange for accepting single-point-of-failure risk.

-What's included: instructional design, development, QA, WCAG 2.1 AA accessibility review, and SCORM packaging, all done by a team rather than one person.
-You own the source files.
-What's not included, by design: custom voiceover, custom illustration, branching simulations, and unlimited review cycles.
+What's included: instructional design, development, quality assurance (QA), WCAG 2.1 AA accessibility review, and SCORM packaging, all done by a team rather than one person.
+You own the HTML5/JS source files.
+What's not included, by design: custom voiceover, original illustration, branching simulations with meaningful consequences, and unlimited review cycles.
 Those are the extras that turn a $1,999 course into a $15,000 one.

 Productized services are a fit when the training is important enough to build properly but doesn't need custom extras.
 A lot of standard training fits this description: onboarding, product training, customer education, soft skills primers, policy updates, compliance refreshers.
 The content matters, the standards are clear, and the production value doesn't need to win an award.

-At the top end, you're paying for custom everything: original illustration, custom voiceover, branching simulations with meaningful consequences, rich media, animated sequences, and review cycles tailored to your organization's sign-off process.
+At the top end, you're paying for custom everything: original illustration, custom voiceover, branching simulations with meaningful consequences, rich media, animated sequences, and review cycles built around your organization's sign-off process.

 Custom costs what it costs because it takes more hours, more specialists, and more iteration.
 A top-tier agency isn't marking up a templated deliverable.
 They're building something from scratch for your context.